-All the facts ascertained in regard to odyle point to an external influence, passing from one body to another, and here we have a visible something, which is seen to pass, not only from the points of the fingers, but from the whole person, of the magnetiser, to that of his patient.
+All the facts ascertained in regard to odyle point to an external influence, passing from one body to another, and here we have a visible something, which is seen to pass, not only from the points of the fingers, but from the whole person of the mesmeriser, reference to him.

-11. The disagreeable and injurious effects of crossmagnetism arise, or rather may be supposed to arise, partly from the conflict of different odylic influences, and partly from the accidental reversal of currents, which must often occur, when others take hold of the patient's hands, or touch him in various ways.
+11. The disagreeable and injurious effect of cross-mesmerism arises, or rather may be supposed to arise, partly from the conflict of different odylic influences, and partly from the accidental reversal of currents, which must often occur, when others take hold of the patient's hands, or touch him in various ways.
 The facts are notorious to all who have looked at the subject.

-12. The antipathy of the sleeper to certain objects or persons, probably depends on the strong and disagreeable odylic sensations they cause, according to whether they are negative or positive in reference to him.
+12. The antipathy of the sleeper to certain objects or persons, probably depends on the strong and disagreeable odylic sensations they cause, according to whether they are negative or positive in